top of page

 Special Needs and LLN Reasonable Adjustment

-Sports Medicine Australia recognises that students participating in its training courses may have special needs.
+Allens Training recognises that students participating in its training courses may have special needs.
 These may include but are not limited to students with language, literacy and/or numeracy problems, or disabilities.
 Students with special needs should contact us prior to enrolment to discuss their needs.

 Behaviour Expectations